bryceco/GoMap/README.md

 ## Source code structure

-* iOS - Code specific to the iOS app
+* iOS - App-specific UI code
-* Mac - Code specific to the Mac app (old, doesn't build anymore)
+	* CustomViews - A collection of UIViews and CALayers primarily used by MapView
+	* Direction - The view controller for measuring direction
+	* Height - The view controller for measuring height
+	* OpeningHours - Support for recognizing hours via camera
+	* PhotoShare - App extension so we appear in the system Share menu
+	* POI - View Controllers for tagging objects
+	* Quests - Quest VCs and related code
+	* Upload - View controller for uploading changesets
-* Shared - Shared code (drawing code, OSM data structures, etc)
+* Shared - General purpose code (drawing code, OSM data structures, etc)
+	* Database - A SQLite3 database storing downloaded OSM data
+	* EditorLayer - The low-level graphical display for drawing nodes/ways
+	* MapMarkers - Markers for Quests, Notes, etc.
+	* OSMModels - Code for managing and storing OSM objects (nodes, ways, etc.)
+	* PresetsDatabase - Code for processing iD presets
+	* Tiles - Aerial imagery processing and display
 * Images - Images used for application elements (buttons, etc)
 * POI-Icons - Icons used for map elements (POIs, etc)
 * presets - The presets database copied from the iD editor
 * xliff - Translation files

+## Application architecture

 ![Architecture diagram](./Architecture.png)